Program Stages & Requirements

 During the second year, candidates draft their dissertation and receive feedback from their faculty advisors and committee members.

-During the third year, candidates edit and finalize their dissertations and participate in the rigorous oral defense of their dissertations.
+During their final year, candidates edit and finalize their dissertations and participate in the rigorous oral defense of their dissertations.

-Please see the S.J.D.
-Program Guide for specific information about the required course of study.
+Current S.J.D.
+Candidates, please see the 2016 SJD Handbook for specific information about the required course of study.